mitdbg/palimpzest/README.md

 # Palimpzest
-Palimpzest is a document processing and programming framework.
-It will help you:
+Palimpzest is a framework for document processing and programming.
+It will help you marshal, clean, extract, transform, and integrate documents and data.
+The LLM compute platform is going to read and write a lot of documents; Palimpzest is how programmers can control it.

+Some nice things Palimpzest does for you:
-- Build reusable, composable, shareable extractors
+- Make ETL-style code reusable, composable, and shareable.
+- Declarative data quality management: you focus on the app, and let the system figure out quality improvements.
+Don't sweat the LLM technology curve; ride it, instead.
+- Declarative runtime platform management: you tell the system how much money you want to spend on making things fast, and it does the rest
+- Automatic data marshaling.
+Data naming, sampling, and caching are first-class concepts
 - Get ancillary material for free: annotation tools, accuracy reports, data version updates, useful provenance records, etc
-- Build datasets that are easy (schema-wise, storage-wise, quality-wise) to pipe into ready-to-go search, chat, and dashboard tools
-- Enjoy the free quality benefits that come from riding the LLM technology curve: better models, prompting procedures, and labeled datasets
-- Improve data quality incrementally (at the "quality administrator" level), without changing the high-level logic
-- Exploit free quality signals from downstream applications

-Some use cases for Palimpzest:
+Some target use cases for Palimpzest:
 - Extract a useable pandemic model from a scientific paper that is accompanied by its code and test datasets
+- Extract all the data tuples from every experiment in every battery electrolyte paper ever written, then write a simple query on them
 - Integrate multimodal bioinformatics data and make a nice exploration tool
-- Extract all the data tuples from every experiment in every battery electrolyte paper ever written, then write a simple query on them
+- Process all the footnotes in all the bank regulatory statements to find out which ones are in impending trouble
+- Comb through historical maps to find likely deposits of critical minerals
-- Create a dashboard that describes your software team's work.
-It integrates GitHub commits, plus the bug database, plus operations information
+- Create a dashboard to understand your software team's work.
+Integrate GitHub commits with bug reports and the next release's feature list
 - Integrate your datacenter's logs with background documentation, then ask for hypotheses about a bug you're seeing in Datadog

 # Getting started